skennone/Shortl/README.md

 Run the following commands from the provided `Makefile` to run the project

-`make redis`
+`make run`

-`make run/server`
+alternatively use `docker compose` directly

-`make run/client`
+`docker compose up --build --no-recreate -d client api redis`

-Open your browser at `http://localhost:5173` and use the web app to generate short url's.
+Open your browser at `http://localhost:4242` and use the web app to generate short url's.

 To generate a short URL, enter any url in the first input field and in the second input field enter a userID and click `Shorten URL`